jsloan117/docker-mkdocs/docs/index.md

 This container contains MkDocs and a handful of themes for quick use.
 Please see [Run from Docker registry](http://jsloan117.github.io/docker-mkdocs/run-from-docker-registry) for more details and commands.

-Mount the folder where your `mkdocs.yml` files resides as a volume to /docs.
+Mount the folder where your `mkdocs.yml` files reside as a volume to /docs.

 ``` bash
 docker run --rm -it -v ${PWD}:/docs jsloan117/docker-mkdocs mkdocs --version